 Bicycle Kicks: 3-4 sets to failure

-Rest Between sets: Try to keep your rest in between sets to under 2 minutes.
+Rest Between sets: Try to keep your rest in between sets to under 2 minutes and above 30 seconds.
+Listen to you muscle to decide when you’re ready.
+Understand the difference between good soreness and muscle fatigue.